 The simplest reference or background check will reveal discrepancies in your work history, so be truthful with your employment dates.
 You can leave off the dates from your degrees and certifications and limit the resume to the last 15 years of your career to avoid age discrimination, but you can’t lie.
 If you’re concerned about an employment gap, test different ways to represent the dates (i.e. Mar 2009 – Dec 2012 vs. 2009-2012) or consider a different resume format.

 Much of the interview process is spent determining if you are a good cultural fit for the company.
 If the job requirements match your skills but the company doesn’t fit, don’t waste your time.
 Even if you convince the hiring manager that you love a fast-paced start-up environment and land the job, chances are, you won’t last very long in that role.
 Be honest with yourself about what working environment is best for you and target those opportunities instead.

 The bottom line?
 Do yourself a favor and stick to the truth.
 Lying has the potential to do serious damage to your personal brand and hurt your chances of landing your dream job.
-Click on the following link to learn more about lying during the job search.

 Amanda Augustine is the Job Search Expert for TheLadders.
 She provides job search and career guidance for professionals looking to make their next career move.
 Have a question for Amanda?
 Submit your question here for a chance to have it answered in her weekly column, and be sure to follow @JobSearchAmanda on Twitter and “Like” her on Facebook for up-to-the-minute job-search advice.